leonatwork/word-frequency-counter/README.md

 ```
 $ cd word-frequency-counter
 ```
-To install the required node modules, type :
+To install the required node modules, type
 ```
 $ yarn
 ```
+once inside the root folder to install node dependencies and again inside the client folder to install client and react dependencies.
 #### Running the app
 While inside the repo's root folder (word-frequency-counter), run :
 ```